Ovid/cyclonedx-parser/README.md

 # DESCRIPTION

 This module parses CycloneDX Software Bill of Materials (SBOMs), version 1.5 JSON.
+It is a work in progress.

 # AUTHOR